Table of Contents

 When my (now) wife and I moved back to Brisbane from Sydney we were desperate to buy.
 I had spent a few months looking for properties to buy in Brisbane before we moved up, but once we had boots on the ground up here, I felt like there was a gun to my head to buy because the alternative was living with my in-laws.

-I would have bought a tin shed behind a rubbish tip if it had been for sale.
+In all honesty, I would have bought a tin shed behind a rubbish tip if it had been for sale.
 I was at panic stations.

 It’s easy to get frustrated in the current market, but don’t let it rule your decisions.